 Concrete hardens by the chemical reaction between cement and water, a process called hydration.
 Hydration continues for years provided moisture is present, but if concrete dries, hydration stops and concrete stops gaining strength.
-Like most chemical reactions, hydration proceeds faster at warm temperatures than at cooler temperatures.
+Like most chemical reactions. hydration proceeds faster at warm temperatures than at cooler temperatures.
 Curing of concrete means providing the proper environment for hydration to occur.
-Thus the temperature of the concrete and environment during the curing period (see 4.5.3).

-necessary factors are moisture, time and temperature.
+Thus the necessary factors are moisture. time and temperature.
 Concrete can be cured by covering it with damp burlap, ponding the surface, steam, or by other means of preventing moisture within the concrete from evaporating.
 Alternate wetting and drying during the first few days after casting is almost as bad as no curing.